 Simplified Form.
-Concentrations which do not raise competition concerns and meet the following requirements of Regulation 993/2021, of 8 May 2021, may be notified according to a Simplified Form: (a) there are no horizontal overlaps or vertical or otherwise close relationships between the parties' activities; (b) in horizontal mergers, the combined market share does not exceed 20%, or 25% if the share increase is not higher than 2%; and (c) in vertical or conglomerate mergers, the combined market share does not exceed 25%.
+Concentrations which do not raise competition concerns and meet the following requirements of Regulation 993/2021, of 8 May 2021, may be notified according to a Simplified Form: (a) there are no horizontal overlaps or vertical or otherwise close relationships between the parties' activities; (b) in horizontal mergers, the combined market share does not exceed 20%, or 25% if the share increase is not higher than 2%; (c) in vertical or conglomerate mergers, the combined market share does not exceed 25%; and (d) situations of change from exclusive to joint control, where the company(ies) acquiring joint control, other than the company that held exclusive control over the target, do not, outside the joint venture, in the scenario prior to the operation, have an activity in the markets where the joint venture is active, in vertically related markets or in neighbouring markets.